-The debate over “Obamacare” has been misrepresented on both sides.
-Supporters claim it makes coverage universal, failing to mention its failures to contain costs or expand public programs.
-Critics call it “rationed care,” failing to justify rationing by private insurers or offer an alternative.
+The debate over “Obamacare” (The Affordable Care Act) has been misrepresented on both sides.
+Supporters claim it makes coverage universal, failing to mention its failures to contain costs or protect Medicare.
+Critics call it “rationed care,” failing to justify the more egregious rationing by private insurers.

 - Administrative costs – including underwriting, advertising and executive/shareholder compensation – consume 31% of US health spending.